DaveSkender/Stock.Indicators/indicators/Stoch/README.md

 IEnumerable<StochResult>
 ```

+- This method returns a time series of all available indicator values for the `quotes` provided.
+- It always returns the same number of elements as there are in the historical quotes.
+- It does not return a single incremental indicator value.
-The first `N+S-2` periods will have `null` Oscillator values since there's not enough data to calculate.
-We always return the same number of elements as there are in the historical quotes.
+- The first `N+S-2` periods will have `null` Oscillator values since there's not enough data to calculate.

 ### StochResult